Triple Higgs Production at Muon Colliders in the Higgs Triplet Model: Methodology

 \section{Methodology}

-In the SM and the HTM, the one-loop processes $\gamma \gamma \rightarrow h^0 h^0 h^0$ are mediated by triangle, box, self-energy, and pentagon diagrams.
+In both the SM and the HTM, the one-loop process $\gamma\gamma \to h^0 h^0 h^0$ is mediated by triangle, box, and pentagon loop topologies, together with bubble-type diagrams arising from quartic scalar couplings.
 In the HTM, these diagrams are sensitive to contributions from fermions, $W^{\pm}$ bosons, and charged Higgs bosons within the loops, as illustrated in Fig.~\ref{fig:feynmandiaghhh}.
 Due to the large number of diagrams, here we display only generic Feynman diagrams for simplicity.
 If all the contributions mediated by $H^{\pm}$ and $H^{\pm\pm}$ are excluded, the remaining diagrams correspond to the SM case.

 To perform these calculations, we begin by using \texttt{Mathematica} and \texttt{FeynRules}~\cite{Christensen:2008py, Alloul:2013bka} to generate the Universal FeynRules Output (UFO) model file for the HTM.
 The \texttt{FeynRules} model file employed in this work was previously utilized in Ref.~\cite{Samarakoon:2023crt}.
 The computation of triple Higgs production in the SM via $\gamma \gamma$ fusion is performed using \texttt{FormCalc}~\cite{Hahn:1998yk, Denner:1991kt, Hahn:2016ktb, Hahn:2004fe}, and \texttt{FeynArts}~\cite{Hahn:2000kx}, with minor modifications.
 However, the analytic expression for the scattering amplitude in the HTM is considerably complex, posing computational challenges.
 One major difficulty arises in implementing Breit-Wigner propagator replacements~\cite{Plehn:1996wb}, to regulate pole singularities, which significantly increases computational demands.
 Additionally, evaluating the partonic-level cross section, $\hat{\sigma}(\gamma \gamma \rightarrow h^0h^0h^0)^{HTM}$, in the HTM using \texttt{FormCalc} requires an extensive amount of computation time, making the process highly demanding.